Food Menu

-Common meat dishes found throughout most of China that you might want to try, include ‘tang-su lee-ji’ (sweet and sour pork), ‘bao-chao yang-rou’ (lamb in pepper/onion), ‘ru -shang rou-sir’ (pork slices served in tasty fungus), ‘tu-dough-shao new-rou’ (potato and beef), ‘gong-bao jee-ding’ (chicken pieces in nuts) in the north.
+Anyway, common meat dishes found throughout most of China that you might want to try, include ‘tang-su lee-ji’ (sweet and sour pork), ‘bao-chao yang-rou’ (lamb in pepper/onion), ‘ru -shang rou-sir’ (pork slices served in tasty fungus), ‘tu-dough-shao new-rou’ (potato and beef), ‘gong-bao jee-ding’ (chicken pieces in nuts) in the north.
+These tend to be hits with visitors to China.
+Larger restaurants may have some or all of these or variations of.

 Additional plates are ‘shi-hong shur-chao jee-dan’ (a lovely and simple mixed egg and tomato plate), ‘jia-chang doufu’ (tofu with vegetables) and another dish the Chinese are famous for, dumplings: ‘jiao-za’ (vegetable and meat filled dumplings) ‘hun-dun’ (meat only dumplings) and ‘bao-za’ (varying flavours but much bigger dumplings).
 The first two types are boiled whereas the ‘bao-za’ is steamed.